By dentist Dr. Richard Mitchell

 All tongue infections can be helped by using either the TheraBreath Plus Oral Rinse, or the Aktiv Oxigen tablets which dissolve in water to give you a very effective oxygen-releasing mouthwash.
 The oxygen helps to kill any bacteria.

-But don't use any toothpaste containing sodium lauryl sulfate, as this can inactivate the oxygen, as well as being an irritant itself.
-The best toothpaste without sodium lauryl sulfate is the TheraBreath Oxygenating paste.
+But don't use any toothpaste containing Sodium Lauryl Sulfate, as this can inactivate the oxygen, as well as being an irritant itself.

 Tongue infections in general are not life-threatening, but can be uncomfortable at one extreme to very painful at the other extreme.
 There are other infections that can occur, but these 3 listed above are the most common.